Geodan/pg2b3dm/md5_queries.md

 ## Todo

-- Check spatial indexes

-- limit 'not in' list of md5 hashes from above level, e.g. only use the hashes of the geometries that intersect the tile envelope.
-Will probably help a bit but not enough (list of hashes stays long)

 - idea: make a temporary blacklist table with the to be exluded hashes?

 - idea: force use of id column (longs)?